Mewtwo Raid Guide: 2018 Update with Gen 3 and Weather

 These are a couple of glass cannons who happen to double resist Hyper Beam if you happen to know that’s what you are facing.

 Once again, you need Gengar to be able to survive 3 Confusions in order to be good.
+The normal resist does help if Gengar walks into a hyper beam.

 Another gen 3 pops up.
 Baby Gengar does OK here.
 I definitely would not recommend spending any stardust on this one though.
 Way too squishy.